Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 # Unwavering Defences
 Starting at 6th level, your patron is becoming stronger.
 While you are possessed by your patron, you can cast the [[Shield]] spell as a reaction without expending spell slots.
 Additionally, while you are possessed, you gain temporary hit points equal to your warlock level + Charisma modifier (minimum of 1).

 # Worthy Vessel
 Beginning at 10th level, your patron is starting to feel comfortable in your body.
 While possessed, you can cast [[Telekinesis]] once per possession as an action, without expending a spell slot.
-When the possession ends, so does this spell.
+When the possession ends, so does the spell.

 As a bonus action, you can let your patron possess your body until your next turn, granting you all the aforementioned benefits.
 This does not exhaust your body.

 Once you use this feature, you can't do it again until you finish a short or long rest.

-# Feeble Excellence
-Beginning at 10th level, when you have at least three levels of exhaustion, you gain the following benefits:

-- You gain advantage on magic attack rolls.
-- You can cast the [[Greater Invisibility]] spell on yourself without expending a spell slot.
-Once you do, you can't do so again until you finish a short or long rest.

 # Last Resort
 Starting at 14th level, while you are possessed by your patron, your body doesn't suffer from the negative effects of exhaustion.